-Annual Review of Laws, Regulations, Policies and Compatibility Certification
+Commonwealth Compatibility Review of Laws, Regulations, Standards, and Orders on CMV Safety Certification

-I, Colonel Robert Evanchick, Commissioner, certify that the Commonwealth has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the State's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
+I, Robert Evanchick, Commissioner on behalf of the Commonwealth of Pennsylvania have the authority to make the following certification on behalf of the Commonwealth.
+I certify that the Commonwealth has conducted the annual review required by 49 C.F.R. section 350.303 of its laws, regulations, standards, and orders on commercial motor vehicle (CMV) safety and that the Commonwealth's safety laws, regulations, standards, and orders on CMV safety are compatible with the Federal Motor Carrie Safety Regulations (49 C.F.R. parts 390, 391, 392, 393, 395, 396, and 397) and the Hazardous Material Regulations (49 C.F.R. parts 107 (subparts F and G only), 171-173, 177, 178, and 180), except as may be determined by the Administrator to be inapplicable to a Commonwealth enforcement program.